Creanimo/wp-unskippable-notifications-and-approvals/README.md

 > [!WARNING]
 > If you are less tech-savy, misconfiguration might lock yourself out of your own frontend.
 However, tech-savy people will have no problem to circumvent the block.
 This is intentionally not a bullet-proof system.

+## Troubleshooting

+### When creating a notification, selecting user (roles) doesn't show search results

+Activate a pretty permalink structure, so the WordPress API endpoints can be accessed.

 ## Thanks to

 * **Generate WP** for this very useful [Custom Post Type Generator](https://generatewp.com/post-type/)